Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

 \subsubsection{Finite decoherence rate}

-When the system has a finite decoherence rate $\gamma_{gs}$, that makes the transmission of transparent windows becomes imperfect in the $\Lambda$-type system.
-In this section, we discuss how an imperfect $\Lambda$-type system impacts the behaviors that we described in the above sections.
+When the system has a finite decoherence rate $\gamma_{gs}$, this makes the transmission of transparent windows become imperfect in the $\Lambda$-type system.
+In this section, we discuss how an imperfect $\Lambda$-type system impacts the behavior described in the sections above.